Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

-In this post, we’ll discuss getting from Krabi to Koh Phi Phi, the best experiences to have on Koh Phi Phi and where to find authentic Thai food (which can be difficult in tourist hotspots).
+In this post, we’ll discuss getting from Krabi to Koh Phi Phi, the best experiences to have on Koh Phi Phi, and some tasty restaurants for authentic Thai food (which can be difficult in tourist hotspots).
 Keep reading if Koh Phi Phi is on your Thailand bucket list!

 Getting from Krabi to Koh Phi Phi